Port Tobacco Village, Maryland: Tobacco, merchants and slave trade

+Church of England and English Catholic immigrants

 The early immigrants to Port Tobacco were products of the religious turmoil in England.
 Their deeply felt convictions were powerful influences in Maryland's history.
 The area had both English Catholic and Church of England congregations.
 Father Andrew White of the Jesuits established a mission in 1641 and later a church at what became St. Thomas Manor at Chapel Point.
 The manor's chapel was expanded to what is called St. Ignatius Church, a center for local Native Americans converted to Christianity.
 The oldest continuously operating Catholic parish in the United States, the complex has been designated as a National Historic Landmark and is part of the Religious Freedom Maryland Scenic Byways route.
 Catholic parish records identified Indian families through the decades, when civil records began to use only designations of free people of color, colored, or Negro for mixed-race persons, thus failing to record their cultural identification.
 The two state-recognized Piscataway-descendant tribes have used Catholic records in making their case for cultural continuity.

 Freed from restraints by the Toleration Act of 1649 and feeling a need for spiritual guidance, some settlers gathered their first Anglican congregation in a log building at the head of the Port Tobacco Creek in 1683, nine years before the Establishment Act.
 Supported by the tobacco poll tax of 40 pounds per head from 1692 to 1776, Christ Church prospered.
 The community built a second structure in 1709.
 After the American Revolution, although the Anglican Church was disestablished in the US, parishioners rallied to contribute directly to Christ Church, and Lemuel Wilmer, of a distinguished family of Maryland Episcopalian clerics which included his brother William Holland Wilmer, uncle James Jones Wilmer, and father, grandfather and brother (all named Simon Wilmer) served as rector for 35 years.
 After a tornado destroyed the building in 1808, they held a lottery and ultimately financed a new brick structure, which was rededicated in 1827.
 Falling into disrepair after 60 years of use, it was demolished and replaced with a sandstone edifice in 1884.
 However, only the graveyard now remains of this church (and a relatively recently outline of the historic church's foundation), since it was disassembled in 1904 and reassembled in La Plata, which had become the county seat in 1895.